joseph-tharayil/whiskerFlick/README.md

 #### Original circuit

 To generate the EEG weights file for the original circuit, clone the [BlueRecording repository](github.com/BlueBrain/BlueRecording) into the parent folder of this repository (to ensure that relative paths work as expected), and follow the instructions [here](https://github.com/BlueBrain/BlueRecording/tree/main/examples/whiskerFlick#readme), up to step 4.
+Alternatively, unzip the file `originalCoeffFile.tar.gz` from [this Zenodo repository](https://zenodo.org/records/14442089) into the folder `BlueRecording/examples/whiskerFlick/electrodeFile` after cloning the repo as described above.

 #### Schneider-Mizell circuit

-To generate the EEG weights file for the SM circuit, follow the instructions [here](https://github.com/joseph-tharayil/whiskerFlick/rewired/compartment/6ea6a7b1-3b3b-42c7-868d-8277b09b0597/0/)
+To generate the EEG weights file for the SM circuit, follow the instructions [here](https://github.com/joseph-tharayil/whiskerFlick/rewired/compartment/6ea6a7b1-3b3b-42c7-868d-8277b09b0597/0/).
+Alternatively, unzip the file `rewiredCoeffFile.tar.gz` from [this Zenodo repository](https://zenodo.org/records/14442089) into the folder `rewired/compartment/6ea6a7b1-3b3b-42c7-868d-8277b09b0597/0/`.

 ### Running simulations